 Shop at the Salvation Army (JW's do not support 'false' religions.
-See WT Mar 1, 1970, Article: 'Why They Left Their Church')
+See Watchtower Mar 1, 1970, Article: 'Why They Left Their Church')

 Work for the Salvation Army.
 (JW's do not want to be affiliated with the Salvation Army.
 WT, Sept 1, 1962, Article: 'Do You Know the Salvation Army?'

 Work for another church (WT, Apr 15, 1999, 'Questions From Readers')

 Play competitive sports on a school team (WT Feb 12, 2005, Article: 'Do You Measure Yourself Against Others')